Used in 265 recipes at an average of 2.876%.

 Turns out they work pretty great together.
 The butteriness and light vanilla note of the custard compliments it perfectly - Add some FA Cookie in there, to get that baked crunch note and you're golden.

 Needs a 5 day steep for the TFA Vanilla Custard to really come through, and blend with the other flavors.
 Before that the mix has this kind of "sour" note to it, but that all goes away once it's passed the 5-day mark.
 After 8 days it's all blended nicely, and taken on this sort of "caramel" note.
 I guess it's the FA Cookie that brings that "darkish" brown sugar note to the mix.
-At the 10 day mark, more of the custard sweetness has come through, and the pecan note is more potent.
+At the 10 day mark, more of the custard sweetness has come through, and the pecan note is more prominent.

 I use 70/30 - VG/PG at 3mg